zacjones93/digital-garden-jekyll-template/_notes/health.md

 title: health
 ---

-The main measure of health is the increased capacity of [[10 general physical skills]] over the duration of your life.
+The main measure of health is the increased capacity of [[Ten general physical skills]] over the duration of your life.

 Health can be measured through your [[BOLT Score]] score as well.